Ehevi/SmartHome/README.md

 ![configggg](https://user-images.githubusercontent.com/48785655/175977470-1426c159-7a6a-4325-b7b5-d1b6140270c1.png)

 ### Client
 Open the terminal in the `~/SmartHome/client` directory and run the client.
-The parameter you pass is the name of the corresponding server (assuming that one of the provided config file is being used).
+The parameter you pass is the name of the corresponding server (assuming that one of the provided config files is being used).
 ```
 python3 client.py server1
 ```